Celebrity Poker Showdown: Post-show poker

 Some of the celebrities on this series have parlayed their game play into visits onto the World Poker Tour and the World Series of Poker.
 In 2005, Brad Garrett, Shannon Elizabeth, Nicholas Gonzalez, and James Woods all participated in the WSOP's $10,000 Texas Hold-Em Main Event.
 In 2007, Shannon Elizabeth advanced to the semifinals of the NBC National Heads-Up Poker Championship.

 In 2005, prior to appearing on the show, Jennifer Tilly won a WSOP Gold Bracelet for coming in first in the Ladies' No-Limit Texas Hold 'Em event, and won the third annual WPT Ladies Invitational Tournament.

 Parodies

 For the December 10, 2005 episode of Saturday Night Live, Foley and Gordon lent their voices (playing themselves) to a Robert Smigel animated TV Funhouse parody called "Celebrity Mugshot Poker," where, as the title suggests, various celebrities (like Nick Nolte and James Brown) are represented by animated versions of their infamous mugshots.

-Saturday Night Live also did a parody of this show on the season 29 episode hosted by Will and Grace star Megan Mullally as Tammy Faye Messner, with Phil Gordon played by Chris Parnell and comedian Kevin Pollak played by Jimmy Fallon.
+Saturday Night Live also did a parody of this show on the season 29 episode hosted by Will & Grace star Megan Mullally as Tammy Faye Messner, with Phil Gordon played by Chris Parnell and comedian Kevin Pollak played by Jimmy Fallon.